DO THE BENEFITS OUTWEIGH THE HARMS?

 Not considered are:

 - The energy consumed by all these constantly-communicating “things” machines, applications, sensors, surveillance cameras, etc.

 - The astronomical amount of energy needed to manufacture all these IoT things, devices and accompanying infrastructure (embodied energy).

-- The CO2 released into the atmosphere from the energy needed to power the proliferating wireless sources (mostly generated from fossil fuels).
+- The CO2 released into the atmosphere from the energy used to power the proliferating wireless sources.
+Most of this energy is generated from fossil fuels.

-- The energy required to power the enormously energy consumptive data centers.
+- The energy required to power enormously energy consumptive data centers.

 - The excess energy needed to move data wirelessly through the air rather than more efficiently and effectively through fiber or cable.